 The history of mobile phones spans several decades, but the real revolution of recent years has been devices with flexible displays.
-The first concepts appeared back in the 2010s, but only recently have manufacturers managed to transition from prototypes to mass production.
-Samsung, Huawei, and Motorola were the first to present commercial models of foldable smartphones capable of transforming from a compact phone into a tablet.
+The first concepts appeared back in the 2010s, but it was only recently that manufacturers managed to transition from prototypes to mass production.
+Samsung, Huawei, and Motorola were the first to introduce commercial models of foldable smartphones that can transform from a compact phone into a tablet.

-It is worth noting that flexible displays are not the only direction for the development of mobile devices.
-Traditional form factors continue to exist alongside.
+It is worth noting that flexible displays are not the only direction in the development of mobile devices.
+Traditional form factors continue to exist alongside them.
 Some consumers even pay attention to feature phones due to their reliability and long battery life.
 A wide range of such devices can be found at https://www.smsmarket.ua/knopkovi-telefony/.
-However, it is the foldable smartphones that have the potential to change the conventional perception of mobile gadgets.
+However, it is foldable smartphones that have the potential to change the conventional perception of mobile gadgets.

 The Modern Landscape of Flexible Technologies